The Writer's Guide to Finding & Hiring an Editor

 If you’ll be querying literary agents and publishers, a polished manuscript is more important than ever.
 Some agents and publishers no longer consider naive, amateurish submissions, given that so many come in well beyond that level.

-Today in traditional publishing, it’s no longer a certainty that an agent or publisher will put your book through rigorous comprehensive editing.
-Anything beyond basic copyediting is no longer a given.
-The only way to guarantee your book will receive developmental editing, for example, is to hire a developmental editor yourself before you submit your manuscript to agents or publishers.
+In traditional publishing, there’s no guarantee that your agent or publisher will put your book through rigorous comprehensive editing.
+Some do; some don’t.
+The only way to guarantee your book will receive story (developmental) editing, for example, is to hire a developmental editor before you submit your manuscript to agents or publishers.

 Read more: Should you get professional editing before querying agents?